"I've never seen a wall of snow that high before."

 I can't remember a time in the last 20 years when Kurobishi's No. 3 Pair Lift was blocked.
 When the Kurobishi Pair Lift was in operation on a daily basis, snow removal was always carried out to ensure the lift could be operated whenever there was a heavy snowfall

-This season, for the first time in several years since the COVID-19 outbreak, the Kurobishi No. 3 Pair Lift is operating daily.
-However, with heavy snowfall each day, the slope was soon buried before there was any time to clear it.
-In the past, the carriers would be collected in one place and then packed down with snow...
-I
+This season, for the first time in several years since the COVID-19 pandemic, the Kurobishi No. 3 pair lift is operating daily.
+However, the amount of snowfall each day has been so heavy that it has quickly become buried before snow removal could even begin.
+In the past, they would have collected the chairlifts in one place and compacted the snow, but...
+I have the

-have to take my hat off to the staff who are digging it out by hand.
+utmost respect for the staff who are digging them out by hand.

 In the past, the bushes that grew beside and at the bottom of the lifts on the Kurobishi slopes would almost completely disappear by February, leaving a pure white slope.
 The sight of a succession of large bumps was a seasonal feature of Kurobishi, along with the bumps at Usagidaira